TruX-DTF/iFixR/README.md

     ```powershell
-      Example: bash startPy.sh /home/user/mimic stmt ALL (!!!
+      Example: bash startPy.sh pwd stmt ALL (!!!
 Clones all defects4j bugs and compile, may take significant amount of time)
     ```